 This is a harmful and outmoded viewpoint.
 We create a better world when we have a vested interest in everyone succeeding.
 I would much rather stand in the end zone with everyone than get there first and block it off when I arrive.
 Social imbalance is good for nobody.

 When a protest turns violent, far too many people (who look like me) will accuse the people who protested of doing something wrong.
 We accuse them of wanting too much, or pushing superiority.
-Without having experienced the time of day-to-day struggle that people of color, LGBT people, and women face, privileged white guys like me end up feeling under attack.
+Without having experienced the same kind of day-to-day struggle that people of color, LGBT people, and women face, privileged white guys like me end up feeling under attack.

 I get it.